 - Then, signal transduction, which is where the chemical signal results in a series of enzyme activations

 - Finally, the response, which is the resulting cellular responses.

 Cell Signaling Pathways

-Typically, cell signaling is either mechanical or biochemical and can occur locally (autocrine, paracrine), or from a distance (endocrine).
-The labeling itself is contingent on the distance between the original cell and target cell, and on the physical properties of the signal (“ligand”).
-Hydrophobic ligands have fatty properties and include steroid hormones and vitamin D3, etc. Following the like-dissolves-like concept, these molecules are able to diffuse across the target cell’s plasma membrane to bind intracellular receptors inside.
-On the other hand, hydrophilic ligands are often amino-acid derived and will bind to receptors on the surface of the cell; being aqueous allows the signal to travel through the aqueous environment of our bodies without assistance.
+Typically, cell signaling is either mechanical or biochemical and can occur locally.
+Additionally, categories of cell signaling are determined by the distance a ligand must travel.
+Likewise, hydrophobic ligands have fatty properties and include steroid hormones and vitamin D3.
+These molecules are able to diffuse across the target cell’s plasma membrane to bind intracellular receptors inside.
+On the other hand, hydrophilic ligands are often amino-acid derived.
+Instead, these molecules will bind to receptors on the surface of the cell.
+Comparatively, these polar molecules allow the signal to travel through the aqueous environment of our bodies without assistance.

 Types of Signaling Molecules

 Signaling molecules are currently assigned one of five classifications.

 - Intracrine ligands are produced by the target cell.
 Then, they bind to a receptor within the cell.